KidoniSoftware/kidoni/content/Blogs/learning-git-pt5.md

 ---
-title: Learning Git Internals with Rust
+title: Learning Git Internals with Rust - Part 5
-description: Part 5 - ls-tree
+description: git ls-tree
 date: 10-06-2024
 tags:
   - git
   - rust
   - programming
   - blog
-draft: true
+draft: false
 ---

 In this latest blog on Git internals with Rust, I will focus on the `ls-tree`